kristerkari/HTML-newsletter-builder/readme.md

 Templates for newsletters are written with Jade markup.
 Inline stylesheet for the newsletter is created from a Stylus stylesheet.

-Newsletter template settings are still work in progress, and are most likely going easier to configure in the future.
+Newsletter template settings are still work in progress, and are most likely going to be easier to configure in the future.

 Here's how it's done currently: